BFronz/covidtracker/README.md

 # CovidTracker
- The app fetches live coovid  data from the API (https://covid19.mathdro.id/api) using Async/Await syntax.
+ The app fetches live covid  data from the API (https://covid19.mathdro.id/api) using Async/Await syntax.
 Displays current global infected, recovered and deaths as counts and in chart form.
-Country selection allow norrowing by countries.
+Country selection allow narrowing by countries.
 When a country is applied a bar chart shows infected, recovered and deaths for the selected country.